Contributors Dropdown icon

 Beyond the precision of social media targeting, embracing a broader view of omnichannel personalization is crucial.
 You want to ensure that every interaction with your customers, from social media and emails to mobile apps and in-store visits, feels like part of an ongoing conversation.
 This is what true omnichannel personalization looks like — each customer touchpoint is interlinked, crafting a seamless, unified customer journey.

 Integrating marketing mix modeling (MMM) into omnichannel personalization strategies can significantly amplify their effectiveness.
 MMM is a data-driven technique that allows you to measure the impact of each marketing channel on sales and optimize your media investments accordingly.
 With the rise of data privacy regulations and Google's decision to phase out third-party cookies, MMM is gaining more traction as a viable solution for accurate attribution modeling and ROI evaluation for omnichannel personalized marketing campaigns.
-Learn more about the power of MMM in our recent interview with Adtriba's CEO, János Moldvay, and Chief Data Strategist, Tim Kreienkamp.
+Learn more about the power of MMM in our recent interview with our VP of Measurement, János Moldvay, and Head of Measurement and Data Science Tim Kreienkamp.

 The importance of integrating and synchronizing data across customer touchpoints lies through all this.
 You can gain a holistic view of customer interactions, preferences, and behaviors by harnessing the power of a centralized data platform like Funnel.
 This data consolidation is essential for creating a consistent and personalized experience, regardless of where a customer engages with your brand.